 The company needed to architect Salesforce to accommodate several business units and client groups, with diverse applications and business requirements.

-- Replace Lotus Notes, conduct a Chatter deployment and establish a Salesforce Center of Excellence
+- Project manage the replacement of Lotus Notes, conduct a Chatter deployment and establish a Salesforce ‘Center of Excellence’ for the company.

 - Set-up multiple business units and applications to aggregate into a single Salesforce instance.

 - Offer different instances of Salesforce to business units and users, while adding all users to a shared Salesforce iteration for Chatter.

 - Consolidate Salesforce iterations based on geography, administration and application complexity.
 The LABUR Project Manager overseeing the implementation overlapped user group access requirements by configuring Salesforce for role hierarchy, user profiles, record types, page layouts, Apex and Visualforce customization.